 Shear Sharpening Certification

 The IBSA shear sharpening certification program is designed and executed as a fair evaluation of one’s sharpening ability.
 No other program is as thorough or meaningful as what we’ve designed to test your skills.
 Our judges have all certified as Master Sharpener or are sharpeners whose expertise is without question.
 We test the certifier on 4 scissors: Thinner, Right Hand Convex, Left Hand Convex & Bevel.
 All certifiers will be tested against an official scoresheet, clearly detailing all aspects of inspection.
-The scoresheet is available to each certifier for study, shows how points are assigned to each aspect of the sharpening process, and acts as a roadmap on what to do for each scissor, and more importantly, what the judges will looking for.
+The scoresheet is available to each certifier for study, shows how points are assigned to each aspect of the sharpening process, and acts as a roadmap on what to do for each scissor, and more importantly, what the judges will be looking for.

 Shear Sharpening Certification Process at the IBSA Event